BYLAWS Of EAST SIDE BASEBALL ASSOCIATION, INC.

 A player joining a team after opening day will pay the full registration fee if added prior to the 6th game; or three-fourths of the full fee if added after the 6th game.

-Upon request of the player’s parent, the Treasurer will refund the registration fee of a withdrawn player as follows:
+Upon request of the player’s parent, the Treasurer or Registrar will refund the registration fee of a withdrawn player as follows:

 A full refund less $10 (to cover administrative costs) if the player withdraws by tryouts;